-Voting is one of the most effective ways to have your voice heard and the 2020 election is shaping up to be one of the most important elections in recent history.
+Voting is one of the most effective ways to have your voice heard.
 It’s important to first make sure you’re registered to vote in Iowa and then make a plan to vote early.
 This year, voting early and by mail early will ensure your vote counts.
 Voting by mail is a safe, secure, and reliable way to vote in November but can be confusing for first time voters to navigate.

 Register to vote in Iowa.

 You can register online or by mail.

 Fully complete the Absentee Ballot Request From (ABR) and mail to your county auditor.

 Receive your ballot

 Your ballot will be sent out no more than 29 days before the election.